dvcoffey/ps-classics/README.md

 #### As a visitor I only like want to learn about a certain type of game.

 If the user is only interested in a certain genre, 'horror' for instance, they can navigate to the bottom of the homepage and select this genre from a series of cards.
-Clicking on a card will take them to the games page, with only the game cards of the selected genre displaying.
+Clicking on a card will take them to the game directory page, with only the game cards of the selected genre displaying.

 #### What if I want to search for one specific game?

-The games page has a search bar on top allowing the visitor to search for games using a typed query.
+The game directory page has a search bar on top allowing the visitor to search for games using a typed query.
 This typed query will also take into account the game's developer and publisher.

 #### I've applied a search filter, how do I undo it?